 - Antroposophy (Steiner)

-Early in life I became interested in depth psychology and mystic practices, as I experienced tremendous inner and outer conflicts that could not be solved by cognitive or behavioral approaches.
+Early in life I became interested in depth psychology, as I experienced tremendous inner and outer conflicts that could not be solved by cognitive or behavioral approaches.
 Since then, I have been in a continuous process of therapy and self-development.
-My personal experiences have contributed to my understanding of the depths and complexities of the psyche and the obstacles in the development of consciousness.
-However, I approach all challenges in my personal and professional life with a deep trust in the capacities of the soul or Self and its strive towards integration.
+My personal experiences have contributed to a genuine understanding of the depths and complexities of the psyche and the obstacles in the development of consciousness.

 Master of Science in depth psychology and graduated as a licensed Jungian analyst from the Academy for Depth Psychology in the Netherlands.